V4M0N0S/elvui-autoupdater/README.md

 `pip install requests`

-4. ElvUI should be already installed in your world of warcraft directory, and you should know the path to your ElvUI installation.
+4. ElvUI should be already installed in your world of warcraft directory!

 ## How to use

 1. Clone or download this repository to your local machine.

 2. Edit line 11 from update.py and replace it with your game path like the example.

 3. Open a terminal or command prompt and navigate to the directory where you have saved the script.